joBr99/nspanel-lovelace-ui/README.md

 ## Installation - Home Automation Part (IoBroker)

-If you are looking for ioBroker Integration instead of HomeAssistant take a look into the [Readme](ioBroker/README.md) of the iobroker folder.
+If you are looking for an ioBroker Integration instead of HomeAssistant take a look into the [Readme](ioBroker/README.md) of the iobroker folder.
-Thanks to @britzelpuf for this integration.
+Thanks to [britzelpuf](https://github.com/britzelpuf) for this integration.

 ## Installation - NSPanel Part